Apirone/apirone-api-php/README.md

 $account_history = Account::fromJson($json)->history($options);
 ```

-Also you can use [HistoryHelper](src/Helpers/HistoryHelper.php) for manage options:
+Also you can use [HistoryHelper](src/Helpers/HistoryHelper.php) to manage options:

 ```php
 use Apirone\API\Endpoints\Account;